NyyazArazov/PortfolioOptimizer/README.md

 # 441 Project

-An portfolio optimizer using genetic algorithm.
+Portfolio optimizer using genetic algorithm.
 Project can be run in jupyter notebook by importing necessary libraries.